R&D at the service of health

 “The Covid-19 epidemic posed an additional challenge for many companies to maintain their production and delivery capacity despite supply difficulties.
 The Made in France approach that we have had since the beginning at NatéoSanté has enabled us to control and secure our supply chain.
 We were therefore very responsive during the pandemic and could respond quickly to customer requests, which were more numerous and urgent given the scale of the health situation.”

 “Our goal is to provide clean air to as many people as possible.
 In order to achieve this, we seek to improve what already exists, sometimes by thinking outside the box.
 One example is the design of the EOLIS Air Manager.
 There were many air purifiers on the market, but the products lacked transparency.
 We therefore designed an air purifier with a screen, sliders and a performance guarantee that clarifies its operation and usefulness, as opposed to the ‘black box’ concept.
 The features developed are truly for the user’s benefit: alert if the purifier is undersized for the room, notification to activate the UV-C lamps, etc. One market innovation was recommending filter replacement because it is dirty and can no longer do its job properly, instead of using an arbitrary timer.”

 “Including eco-design in our solution also seemed obvious to us.
-We were responding to a need while respecting the environment and users by choosing non-polluting materials, not using paint and even ensuring energy efficiency.
+As early as 2014, we set out to develop an air purifier that would have a low environmental impact throughout its life cycle.
+This is why we chose to use non-polluting materials, sustainable components and optimise the energy consumption of the device, among other things.
 Our products must also be easy to repair and recycle.
-It took us three years to develop the EOLIS Air Manager professional air purifier.
-Of course, these very high human and environmental requirements do not make our lives any easier, but we are continuing on the path we chose!”
+It took us three years to develop the EOLIS Air Manager professional air purifier, but it was worth it.
+Of course, these very high human and environmental requirements don’t make life any easier for us, but we are continuing on the path we chose!”